 - Worked with firefighters and the Workplace Relations Minister to improve access to workers’ compensation for firefighters across Australia who are diagnosed with cancer.

-- Co-authored the Senate inquiry report which recommended the legalisation of cannabis for medicinal purposes.
+- Participated in the Senate inquiry which recommended the legalisation of cannabis for medicinal purposes.

 - Ran a successful campaign to save Palliative Care Tasmania from closure.